Displayr/rhtmlLabeledScatter/docs/internal_notes_widget_code_flow.md

   * AxisTitle, LegendSettings, Title/Subtitle/Footer, LabelPlacement
 * initialise dimensions by calling setDim
   * setDim creates a new ViewBox and a new PlotData
+  * this.vb is the ViewBox, and vb.width and vb.height are the plt height and width, after accounting for legend etc

 1. RectPlot.draw()